Apple’s flagship smartphone has become a worldwide success. But it’s also one of the most expensive products on the market.

 The company also has to maintain high service standards on its products and accessories in order to earn higher margins and keep consumers coming back for more.
 Apple’s devices are a major part of its business, and the company wants to be able to provide its customers with the best possible experience.

-In addition, a large percentage of the costs associated with making an iphone are devoted to research and development.
+In addition, a large percentage of the costs associated with making an iPhone is devoted to research and development.
 This includes things like the development of new software for the device, as well as the design of the phone’s operating system and features.

 This type of development requires money that could otherwise be used to make another product.
 The company also needs to maintain its brand and reputation.